How the free shares offer (WELCOME300) works

 Are these offers actually real?

-Yes — all three are currently live.
-CASHBACK250 runs to 30 April 2026, WELCOME300 runs to 31 December, and TRANSFER5000 (the new transfer offer that replaced TRANSFER5K on 24 April) runs to 31 May.
-Each pays out cash or shares directly into your IG account on its own schedule.
-The terms pages are linked in each section above if you want to double-check before applying.
+Yes — all three are live.
+WELCOME300 runs to 31 December 2026, while JUNECASH500 and TRANSFER5000 both close on 30 June 2026.
+Each pays cash or shares into your IG account on its own schedule.
+The terms are linked in each section above.

 I’m already with IG — can I still claim?